 Ensure that users understand how to share projects, folders and files.

 We strongly recommend all users that will own projects review the Getting Started: Projects guide.

 A common mistake users new to cloud computing make is removing synced files that they don’t want on their machines.
 Please understand that removing data from projects, via Workplace Online or your Workplace folder on your desktop or laptop, results in the removal of that data from Workplace, and therefore, from all your devices and all your team members' devices.

-In Workplace, if a user deletes a file or folder, it is deleted for everyone!
+IMPORTANT In Workplace, if a user deletes a file or folder, it is deleted for everyone!

-Setting permissions appropriately may help you avoid deletions that inadvertently affect other users.
+NOTE Setting permissions appropriately may help you avoid deletions that inadvertently affect other users.